Hengle/Folkvangr/Jobs/Terms and Conditions.md

 ### Revenue Share
 Revenue share models are generally not an ideal method of compensation, but if employees want to negotiate for percentage shares of the profits, that may be an option.
 Contributors will receive a revenue share proportional to the amount of work they do on the project.

-### Studio Ownership
-Rights to the studio and associated IP assets will belong to the core members as determined by contract.
-Ownership will be need to be limited and clearly defined in contracts to avoid undesirable legal disputes between partners.

-Studio earnings will be calculated from net profits.

-If established, the studio's long term goals will be to focus on producing story-driven shorts and adult-oriented animation, most likely for commercials and animated trailers.
-The studio will emphasize multimedia and hybrid technology rather than pure 3D animation.

 ### Liability
 Contributors are responsible for keeping up with the most recent terms.
 Notifications will usually be sent out if there are any major changes.
 By working on the project, it is assumed the individual accepts the conditions.